-- How detailed is the data that is collected by the smart meters?
+- How detailed is the data that is collected by the advanced meters?

 Normal operating practice is to measure energy or water use in intervals ranging from 15 minutes to one hour.
 Snapshots of meter data also can be used to quickly answer customer questions or troubleshoot system issues.

 - Will the utility monitor my consumption to know when I am home?